An easy, clean and simple way to add code snippets to your site.

 To turn safe mode off, either comment out this line or delete it.

-No, the snippets are added to the WordPress database so are independent of the theme and unaffected by WordPress upgrades.
+No, the snippets are stored in the WordPress database and are independent of the theme and unaffected by WordPress upgrades.

 Yes, when you delete Code Snippets using the 'Plugins' menu in WordPress it will clean up the database table and a few other bits of data.
-Be careful not to remove Code Snippets using the Plugins menu unless you want this to happen.
+Be careful not to remove Code Snippets by deleting it from the Plugins menu unless you want this to happen.